 Bas van Ruijven, IIASA

-Charlie Wilson, University of East Anglia
+Charlie Wilson, University of East Anglia, find the presentation here.

 Moderator: Jessica Strefler, PIK